Therapy?: Back to a three piece (2004–2009)

-20th Anniversary (2010–2013)
+20th anniversary (2010–2013)

-To mark the 20th anniversary of their debut commercial recording release, Therapy? performed for three consecutive nights at London's Monto Water Rats in March which were recorded for the bands' first official live album entitled We're Here to the End, released in November.
+To mark the 20th anniversary of their debut commercial recording release, Therapy? performed for three consecutive nights at London's Monto Water Rats in March which were recorded for the bands' first official live album titled We're Here to the End, released in November.
 A deluxe gold edition of 2009's Crooked Timber album was released on 19 July.
 Therapy? also appeared at European festivals in the summer, including at Knebworth Sonisphere on 31 July when the band performed the Troublegum album in its entirety.
 Later in 2010, the band performed several "Troublegum & more" sets throughout Europe as part of their 20th anniversary celebrations.

-In December 2010, the band began recording their thirteenth studio album, entitled A Brief Crack of Light, in Newcastle's Blast Studio.
+In December 2010, the band began recording their thirteenth studio album, titled A Brief Crack of Light, in Newcastle's Blast Studio.
 The album recording was completed in February 2011 and mixing began in March.
 In late May 2011, the group announced a change of plan for the new album; another recording session was planned for June in order to record new songs that had emerged.
 Those songs were mixed in July 2011 and included, along with songs from the first session, for the new album.
 The album was released in February 2012.
-A preceding single and video entitled Living in the Shadow of the Terrible Thing was released in January 2012.
+A preceding single and video titled Living in the Shadow of the Terrible Thing was released in January 2012.